iansheridan/dasypygal-wiki/wiki/How_to_join_D'Gentlemen.md

 We are always willing to open our community to anyone that wants to join D'Gentlemen.
 Here is a list of classes that we need for our raiding efforts.
 Be aware that if you apply for a position we do not need for raiding you're not likely to find a spot in our raids.

-Feral Druid
+Healers :
+Shaman
+Priest

-Resto Druid
+Druid

-DPS DK
+DPS :

-Ret Paladin.
+Warrior
+Hunter
+Mage
+Warlock

-Holy Paladin
+Paladin

-Warlock.
+Shaman - Enh / Ele
+Druid - Feral / Boomkin
+Death Knight

 Again...
 If you have any questions about our raid times, history, or policies, including raid ranks expectations please visit the DG wiki at [[http://dasypygal.dyndns.org/wiki/]]